ASHA Award Programs for Students

 The SPARC award aims to cultivate student interest in pursuing a research doctorate (PhD) in CSD and a career as a faculty-researcher in CSD.
 The award is open to undergraduate and entry-level clinical degree students.

-Student Programs at ASHA Convention
+Student Programs at the ASHA Convention

 The following programs offer students opportunities to enhance leadership skills, engage with top researchers, and/or develop professional competencies while attending the ASHA Convention.
 Students and postdoctoral fellows might be eligible for more than one program; however, students and postdoctoral fellows may apply to only one of the following programs per year.
 See program pages for specific eligibility criteria and application requirements.